-Planning for KOL meetings is a very important and often overlooked function of the MSL role.
+Planning for KOL meetings is a very important and often overlooked function of the medical science liaison role.

-Often MSLs are instructed to set up meetings with KOLs, but sometimes particularly for newer MSLs, clear instructions are often lacking and MSLs may not be clear on the objective of the KOL meeting and what they should be talking about.
+Often MSLs are instructed to set up meetings with KOLs, but sometimes, particularly for newer MSLs, clear instructions are often lacking and MSLs may not be clear on the objective of the KOL meeting and what they should be talking about in the meeting.
 This can lead to frustration for the MSL (and the KOL) and meetings that don’t go as planned.

 In this article, I share exactly what I’ve learned about planning for KOL meetings to ensure a successful outcome.

 Step 1 – Identify the Objective of the KOL Relationship

 The first step in planning for a KOL meeting is to identify the objective of the KOL relationship and how that objective aligns to the overall brand strategy.
 If you don’t know the overall brand strategy for the product you work on, speak to your medical manager and ask to see the medical plan.

 You can also develop a relationship with the brand manager and understand what exactly the brand is trying to achieve.
 This is critical to the success of the MSL role, you must understand what the company is trying to achieve in order to add value to the company.

 A very common strategic objective for a pharma company product is “is grow market share”.
 Although this is a commercial objective and the MSL is a non-promotional role, the MSL can still help the accompany achieve this objective by blending their strategic mindset with their scientific expertise and identifying non-promotional activities that are aligned to supporting the brand strategy.

 The overall brand strategy for Drug X is to grow market share and one of the tactics that sits under that is to develop KOL advocates who will speak on behalf of the company.